GodWasaProgrammer/Bulk-Thumbnail-Creator/README.md

 - This is for the people that want awesome thumbnails but dont know how to.
 - This Piece of Software will allow you to create thumbnails as easy as breathing.
+- Includes the markets best ffmpeg

 ### Getting Started/Requirements/Prerequisites/Dependencies

 - This requires standalone version of FFMPEG
+- This makes use of YoutubeDLSharp
 - more will be added here later as it is still fluent
 -

 ### Contributing

 - Feel free to contribute if you so wish.

 ### TODO

 - Implementing UI in perhaps Blazor
 - Known bugs
 - Only calculates on a single face not on the full array of faces actually returned

 ### Contact

-- bwnils@gmail.c
+- bwnils@gmail.com
-- Google Group/mailing list (if applicable)
-- IRC or Slack (if applicable)

 ### License
+- Free to use and modify - Forever!